idlesign/django-etc/README.rst

 *Tiny stuff for Django that won't fit into separate apps.*

+Utils:

+* **etc.toolbox.get_site_url** does its best to provide you with a site URL where request object is unavailable.

 Models:

 * **etc.models.InheritedModel** allows to override fields attributes in inherited models.